arup-group/osmox/README.md

 ## Options

 The most common option you will need to use is `crs`.
-The default CRS is British National Grid (BNG, or EPSG:27700), so if you are working outside the UK you should adjust this accordingly.
+The default CRS is British National Grid (BNG, or EPSG:27700), so if you are working outside the UK, you should adjust this accordingly.
 Specifying a relevant CRS for your data is important if you would like to extract sensible units of measurement for distances and areas.
 If this isn't a concern, you can specify CRS as WGS-84 (`-crs epsg:4326`).

 OSMOX will return multi-use objects where applicable.
 For example, a building that contains both a restaurant and a shop can be labelled with `activities: "eating,shopping"`.
 This can make simple mapping of outputs quite complex, as there are many possible versions of combined use.
 To work around this problem, the optionional flag `-s` or `--single_use` may be set to instead output unique objects for each activity.
 For example, for the above case, extracting two identical buildings, one with `activity: "eating"` and the other with `activity: "shopping"`.

 ## Configs

-Configs are importan, so we provide some examples in `mc/configs` and a validation method for when you start editing or building your own configs:
+Configs are important, so we provide some examples in `mc/configs` and a validation method for when you start editing or building your own configs:

 ```{sh}
 osmox validate <CONFIG PATH>